jeremysklarsky/jeremysklarsky.github.io/source/_posts/2015-03-29-form-for-formed-forms.markdown

 We were feeling pretty good...until we saw this: `undefined method 'model_name' for #<Search:0x007fbc18f959d0>`.
 OUCH!!
 Especially since we never even wrote a method `model_name`...what gives?

 A quick glance at the trace shows us this:
-{% img images/Errors.png %}
+{% img images/errors.png %}

 Actionpack, activeview, activesupport...a lot of things I kind of recognize but am not super familiar about.
 About halfway down this huge trace I finally see one I do know about for sure: `activerecord`.
 Since our `Search` class was a tableless class, we never told it to inherit from ActiveRecord.
 So at some point, `form_for` tried to call `model_name` on a class that doesn't have access to that method.
 Let's assume that has something to do with ActiveRecord.

 ### Model Name ###
+As it turns out, rails form helpers rely heavily on ActiveRecord to.
+It's not magic: at some point rails has to introspect on the object and be able to know what controller and action to send the submitted data and how to format the params hash.
+That's really it.

-`model_name` is a part of the ActiveModel module that helps rails with its naming, magically pluralizing and singularizing our model names at will.
+`model_name` is a part of the ActiveModel module that helps rails with its naming conventions, magically pluralizing and singularizing our model names at will.
 How do we fix this?
-We have to give our class access to this method
+We have to give our class access to this method.
+We search for it and find where it lives in the rails source code.
 ```ruby
 class Search
   extend ActiveModel::Naming